jkeefe/cuny-prototyping-lab/README.md

 Texting or chatting with bots is one way to communicate with your audience.
 We'll learn the dos and don'ts of automated conversations -- and then we'll do one.

 ## Say what?
-Computers are getting good at understanding human language
+Computers understanding human language

 Automatically processing what someone is saying -- either in a chat, to a voice assistant, or in an email -- is increasingly possible thanks to machine learning.
 We'll play with one of these natural language processing tools (Dialogflow) to get a handle on how to make it work for you.